How we test plates

 Readability: staying safe and seen

-The UK has an ANPR camera every 27 miles* and more cars per head than most of Western Europe**.
+The UK has an ANPR camera every 19 miles*.
 It’s therefore critical that plates can be read by humans and cameras alike.
 A number plate includes multiple features that make reading easy.
 The most noticeable feature, retroreflectivity helps vehicles be seen seconds earlier than non-reflective plates, keeping roads as safe as possible.
 An invisible feature, Near Infrared contrast, is included in plates to help ANPR cameras read plates at speed.
 Opaque background and digit colours help both human and ANPR reading by showing a clear difference between the background and the registration.
 Finally, the correct positioning of fastenings keeps plates clear – check out our recommendations based on BS AU 145e.

 How do we ensure that printing at motor traders is compliant?

 Plates made using on-site systems must meet the same standards as those made at our members’ factories.
 In some ways, it’s even more critical because most of the UK’s plates are made on-site at a Registered Number Plate Supplier.